A Modern and Sustainable Choice for Today’s Contemporary Interiors

 Tasca chair by Pedro Sottomayor

 Interior design is a delicate balance of both form and function.
 The materials selected for any space must look beautiful and withstand daily wear and tear in today’s world.
 In contemporary interiors, aluminum is one material that effortlessly merges durability and sleek aesthetics.
-With its versatility, strength, and modern metallic finish, chrome has become increasingly popular in residential and commercial spaces.
+With its versatility, strength, and modern metallic finish, aluminum has become increasingly popular in residential and commercial spaces.

 The Rise of Aluminum in Interior Design